ASNA/RegexForAVRClassicWithAVRForDotNet/README.md

 * Unregister the DLL with: `regasm /unregister <DLL name>` in a DOS command box started with administrator privileges  and with `RegAsm` in its path.
 Superstitiously, I always do this before making changes to the DLL's code.
 * Make changes to the .NET code and recompile the DLL.
 Once its compiled and tested, reregister it with `regasm /tlb /codebase <DLL name>` in a DOS command box started with administrator privileges  and with `RegAsm` in its path.
 * Start AVR Classic again and load your project.
 It should recognize the changes.

+#### See the light

+The more I worked on this article the more I realized its full import.
+It set out to provide a quite meatball technique for providing .NET regular expressions to AVR Classic.
+Along the way, it flipped on a hundred very bright lightbulbs.

+If you are an AVR Classic customer, the technique presented here doesn't just provide a way to extend the power of AVR Classic, it provides a way out of AVR Classic and a way to wean your business of COM dependencies.
+The COM world won't last forever.
+We don't know Microsoft's long-term plans for COM, and without trying to be too melodramatic, we're potentially one Windows update away from lots of broken AVR Classic code.
+We're nearly certain that day is very far away, but take to the bank that day is coming.
+Ask any third-party ActiveX vendor, all of whom have already experienced that day, what it's like.

+With a little planning and care, you could start today moving AVR Classic maintenance and enhancement work to .NET and start easing away from the potential business disruption that is COM (the COM model is 25 years old!).
+With care, you could craft a .NET class library/DLL structure that offers both UI facilities and business services.
+The business services could be used by both AVR Classic and AVR for .NET Windows forms today, and later provide the basis for longer-term RESTful services for web or mobile development.